 Cluster 3 Participants.
-A total of 10 resource institutions and thirteen (13) informants took part in nine KIIs and one FGD.
-Of the 13 informants, eight are male and five are female.
+A total of 11 resource institutions and fourteen (14) informants took part in ten KIIs and one FGD.
+Of the 14 informants, eight are male and six are female.
 All the resource institutions are based in Manila but most have nation-wide operations or reach.
 Five were interviewed in June while the other half participated in the research in July.
+One key informant sent written inputs.